Deploy Secure Web Proxy as next hop

 Replace the following:

-• SWP_IP: the IP address of your SecureWebProxy instance.
+• SWP_IP: IP address of your SecureWebProxy instance

-• DESTINATION_RANGE: the range of IP addresses to which to redirect traffic
+• DESTINATION_RANGE: range of IP addresses to which you want to redirect the traffic

-• PRIORITY: the priority of your route; higher numbers are lower priority.
+• PRIORITY: priority of your route; higher numbers denote a lower priority

-• TAGS: a comma-separated list of tags that you created for your Secure Web Proxy
+• TAGS: comma-separated list of tags that you created for your Secure Web Proxy instance

 Create policy-based routes

-As an alternative to static routing, you can set up a policy-based route using the network-connectivity policy-based routes create command.
-You also need to create a policy-based route to be the default route, which enables default routing for traffic between virtual machine (VM) instances within your network.
+As an alternative to static routing, you can set up a policy-based route by using the network-connectivity policy-based-routes create command.
+You also need to create a policy-based route to be the default route, which enables default routing for the traffic between virtual machine (VM) instances within your network.
+For more information about how policy-based routes work in Google Cloud, see Policy-based routing.

 The priority of the route that enables default routing must be higher (numerically lower) than the priority of the policy-based route that directs traffic to the Secure Web Proxy instance.
 If you create the policy-based route at a higher priority than the route that enables default routing, it takes priority over all other VPC routes.

-In the following example, you create a policy-based route that directs traffic to your Secure Web Proxy instance:
+Use the following example to create a policy-based route that directs traffic to your Secure Web Proxy instance.

 gcloud